-The device is available in two packages.
+The device is available in four packages:

-The T8538B 64-pin TQFP features five data latches per channel and the 100-pin TQFP features six data latches per channel.

-Both devices are pin-compatible with the T8536B 5 V quad programmable codecs.
+The T8536B 64-pin TQFP features five data latches per channel and the 100-pin TQFP features six-data latches per channel.
+Both devices have two PCM ports and are pin-compatible with the T8538B 3.3 V Quad Programmable Codec.